WiestL/Spotify/README.md

   - Documented debugging steps and findings to track progress and facilitate collaboration.
 - **Resolution**: Leveraged debugging and troubleshooting techniques to identify and resolve issues effectively, ensuring the stability and reliability of the application.

+### Issue 9: BIG PROBLEM I BROKE ALL MY CODE!
+Having to restart from the previous implementation. :(